Pol Pot: Fall of the Khmer Rouge: 1990–1998

 The fall of the Berlin Wall and the subsequent end of the Cold War had repercussions for Cambodia.
 With the Soviet Union no longer a threat, the U.S. and its allies no longer saw Vietnamese domination of Cambodia as an issue.
 The U.S. announced that it no longer recognised the CGDK as the legitimate government of Cambodia at the UN General Assembly.
-In June, the various Cambodian factions agreed a ceasefire, to be overseen by the United Nations, with the formation of a new Supreme National Council to facilitate the implementation of democratic elections.
+In June, the various Cambodian factions agreed to a ceasefire, to be overseen by the United Nations, with the formation of a new Supreme National Council to facilitate the implementation of democratic elections.
 Pol Pot agreed to these terms, fearing that if he refused the other factions would all unite against the Khmer Rouge.
 In November, Sihanouk returned to Cambodia.
 There, he praised the Vietnamese-backed leader, Hun Sen, and stated that the Khmer Rouge's leaders should be put on trial for their crimes.
 When Samphan arrived in Phnom Penh with the Khmer Rouge's delegation, he was beaten by a mob.

-Pol Pot established a new headquarters along the border, near Pailin.
+Pol Pot established a new headquarters along the border, near Pailin province.
 He called on the Khmer Rouge to redouble their efforts in gaining support across Cambodia's villages.
 In June, Samphan announced that in contravention of earlier agreements its troops would not disarm, stating that it refused to do so while Vietnamese soldiers remained in Cambodia.
 The Khmer Rouge became increasingly confrontational, expanding its territory across western Cambodia.
 It carried out massacres of the Vietnamese settlers who had recently arrived in the area.
 Hun Sen's forces also carried out military activities, with UN peacekeepers proving ineffective in preventing the violence.
 In January 1993, Sihanouk returned to Beijing, declaring that Cambodia was unprepared for elections.
-The Khmer Rouge had formed a new party, the Cambodian National Union Party, through which it could take part in the election, but in March Pol Pot announced that they would boycott the vote.
+The Khmer Rouge had formed a new party, the Cambodian National Unity Party, through which it could take part in the election, but in March Pol Pot announced that they would boycott the vote.
 At this point he moved his headquarters to Phnom Chhat; Samphan joined him there, having withdrawn his Khmer Rouge delegation from Phnom Penh.